healeycodes/nodots-lang/README.md

 # nodots lang

 A small programming language without any dots called **nodots**.
-I had some trouble with a previous language when it came to mutating via dot access –so I decided: no dots this time (okay, fine, you can use dots for floats).
+I had some trouble with a previous language when it came to mutating via dot access – so I decided: no dots this time (okay, fine, you can use dots for floats).

 Here's an example program (see `tests.py` for more examples).